serhan-yilmaz/PrinciplesGuide/README.md

   - You do not have such power, only they do.
 - Be realistic.
 Admit your weaknesses.
 But, don't be too hard on yourself.
   - Accept what you cannot change.
 Prioritize what you can improve.
+- Accept when you are wrong.
+It's okay to be wrong.
+Can't always be right.
+  - Do not attribute your self-worth to being right.
+So what, if you are wrong?
-- Accept that you need other people.
+- Remember that you need other people.
 Can't do everything by yourself.
   - Can't survive alone, nor live a long, fulfilling life without others.
   - Ask for help, if needed.
 - Acknowledge that your thoughts or feelings do not always reflect reality accurately.